Robert Samuel Maclay: Life among the Chinese

 On October 12, 1847, Maclay, together with another Methodist missionary Rev. Henry Hickok, boarded the "Paul Jones" and set sail for China.
-They arrived in Foochow on April 12 the next year, reinforcing the mission work that had been commenced by Revs.
+They arrived in Fuzhou on April 12 the next year, reinforcing the mission work that had been commenced by Revs.
 Moses Clark White and Judson Dwight Collins.
 On July 10, 1850, Maclay and Henrietta Caroline Sperry were married in Hong Kong by Bishop George Smith.
-The newly wedded couple returned on August 14 to the mission field in Foochow, and the next year they had their first child Eleanor Henrietta Maclay.
+The newly wedded couple returned on August 14 to the mission field in Fuzhou, and the next year they had their first child Eleanor Henrietta Maclay.
 The Maclays had five sons and three daughters in total, four of whom died at a young age.

 In their first years in China the Mission was slow in progress, faced with strong enmity and plagued with health problems.
-For ten years after the arrival of the first Methodists to Foochow, not a single convert was won.
+For ten years after the arrival of the first Methodists to Fuzhou, not a single convert was won.
 And of the twelve missionaries that had been sent before 1851 only the Maclays remained in the field by 1854; others had either died or returned to America.
 While the first years were primarily preparatory, significant achievements were made, however, in the educational work.
 By May 1849, three days schools for boys were founded, each with an attendance of twenty pupils.
 In December 1850, Mrs. Maclay opened the first mission school for girls, which employed a native teacher to teacher lessons in reading, writing, singing, geography, and arithmetic, by incorporating Bible stories, Christian doctrines and hymns.
 These schools were successful not only in providing education, but also in improving the relationship between the Chinese and the Methodist missionaries.